shanghai3168/taglauncher/readme.md

 ## Help PDFs

-Localized help manuals are attached to [GitHub Releases](https://github.com/shanghai3168/taglauncher/releases) (e.g. `v7.6.0`).
+Localized help manuals are attached to [GitHub Releases](https://github.com/shanghai3168/taglauncher/releases) .
 The Mac app opens these URLs from Preferences → About.

 Application source code is not published in this repository.